zxxqaq/YouTrack-Messenger/README.md

 ## 🤖 Bot Introduction

+For demo video, please go to [demo-videos](./demo-videos) folder and check `terminal.mp4` and `telegram.mp4`.

-This Telegram bot integrates with YouTrack to provide:
+The Telegram bot integrates with YouTrack to provide:

 **Automatic Notifications**
 - Configurable polling interval (default: 30s in Docker, 10s locally)